infinum/qa-handbook/Automation/Locators.md

 ## Requesting new / additional IDs

-When adding new IDs, there are a few things to consider.
+When adding new IDs, there are a few things to consider:

-On which element do you want to have the ID added?
+- On which element do you want to have the ID added?
-Will the developer be able to add the ID to the desired element?
+- Will the developer be able to add the ID to the desired element?
-How should the ID looks like?
+- What should the ID look like?

 It gets tricky, for example, when adding an ID to a LayoutView which holds multiple text elements.
 The result might not be what you expected.
 To avoid such issues, ask a developer to add a few as an example to see how it looks like.

-### Start small / Make a plan
+### Plan your work

-When adding new IDs, don't add all at once.
+When requesting new IDs, don't request all at once.
 You might realise they were put in the wrong place or end up not using them.

 Plan out your work.
 You could divide the sections of the app you want to cover per sprint.
 For example, in Sprint 1 you want to cover feature-1.
 Then in Sprint 2 you want to focus on feature-2.
 With that figured out, open a few tasks for developers asking for IDs needed in those features.
-Creating smaller tasks will make the process of adding and verifying the IDs are in the app much faster.
+Creating more specific tasks will make the process of adding IDs and verifying they are in the app much faster.

+Since you are already doing automation on your project, the process can be improved a bit more.
+One of the acceptance criteria for new features could be adding IDs needed for test automation.
+That doesn't have to be extensive.
+Simply adding IDs on buttons and input fields that are most likely to be used for test automation is a great start.
+Developer has to add those elements anyway, so a few more lines of code won't be too cumbersome and the feature will be at least partially ready for automation from the start.

+### Platform differences

+It would be quite convenient if locators look the same on all the platforms you are running your tests on.
+For example, the ID on both Android and iOS for the submit button could be `Submit`.

+What would further make everyone's work easier is having a table, a Figma page or some other document with a list of defined IDs.
+That way, a developer could just check how the ID should look like for the specific element and add it.
+That way, you won't have to constantly inspect elements and the IDs would look the same across multiple platforms.

+Of course, it won't be possible to have the same locator values for every element, but will probably work for most.

 ---